The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 The cosmologists tell us that our "mother" universe started in a "Big Bang"

-from a Planck-length-sized point, about 14 billion years ago -- 4 X 1018
+from a Planck-length-sized point, about 14 billion years ago--4 X 1018

 (40 quintillion) seconds in the past.
-Since then, it has evolved through a Minkowsi space-time volume that is calculated as the volume of a hypercone.
+Since then, it has evolved through a

 Described in this fashion, the space-time volume of our universe is on the